Great British Bake Off fans livid as show postponed for sporting event

-Why isn’t Great British Bake Off on tonight?
+When is Great British Bake Off on this week?
 Fans fume over Channel 4 schedule change

-The Great British Bake Off will not air on Channel 4 tonight (17 October) in its usual Tuesday 8pm slot.
+The Great British Bake Off did not air in its usual 8pm slot on Channel 4 on Tuesday (17 October).

-The competition series’ fourth episode has been postponed until Wednesday (18 October) due to tonight’s 2024 Euro qualifier match between England and Italy.
-The match airs on Channel 4 between 7pm and 10:15pm with kick-off at 7:45pm.
+The competition series’ fourth episode was been postponed until Wednesday due to the 2024 Euro qualifier match between England and Italy, which England won 3-1.

 The broadcaster shared the news on Twitter/X, saying: “IMPORTANT ANNOUNCEMENT: The football is on tonight so Bake Off and Don’t Look Down are on tomorrow night.